wieerwill/Informatik/Systemsicherheit.md

         fi
       ```
     - readSample
-      Informal Policy: "Student solutions can be submitted only before downloading any sample solution." $\Leftrightarrow$  "If the automaton receives an input⟨readSample,(s,o)⟩and the conditions are satisfied, it transitions to a state wheresis denied to submit a solution."
+      Informal Policy: "Student solutions can be submitted only before downloading any sample solution." $\Leftrightarrow$  "If the automaton receives an input\langlereadSample,(s,o)\rangleand the conditions are satisfied, it transitions to a state wheresis denied to submit a solution."
       ```
       command readSample(s,o) ::= if read$\in$ m(s,o)
         then